Richard Cattell (rugby union): Rugby union career

+In addition to his England games, Cattell played several times for Midland counties.
+He played for the Barbarians 8 times between 1893 and 1900.

 Ordination

 He was ordained an Anglican clergyman in 1897 before becoming the vicar of St Michael, Berkhamsted.
 During World War I, from 1915, he served as a chaplain to the forces (4th class).
 From 1923 to 1928 he was rector of Watlington, Norfolk, and from 1928 served as rector of Warham, Norfolk, until his death.